Frequently Asked Question for PLS Program

 2. Values should not be all the same for behavior data.
 Even

-if they are really all the same, you must add (or minus) a
+if they are really all the same, you must add (or minus) an

 Q: Is there any restriction on file name?

-be used in this program.
-They are session file, datamat file,
+be used in PLS applications.
+They are sessiondata file, and

 *_MODULEresult.mat

-depending what PLS are you working on, and the dialogbox will
+STRUCT depending which PLS method are you working on, and the

 break it.
 However, you can always use your own string before

-"_MODULE", which is called "prefix" in the program.
-I do not
+"_MODULE", which is called "prefix" in PLS applications.
+I do

 like "+ - * / % ^ $ ' ..." etc. inside the string.